 However, that had a downside too.
 It made me feel directionless in a very strange sort of way.

-Reading is one such area where settings goals works for me.
 However, after several years of trial and error, I have realized that there are some things one must keep in mind while setting reading goals.

 Today, I am sharing some of the things that I consider while deciding on my reading goals, in hopes that these will help you tailor-make a reading plan/goal for yourself.